Cruise-O-Matic: GAZ copy

-In 1970 GAZ-21 Volga was replaced by GAZ-24 and the V8 adoption followed soon, dubbed GAZ-24-24.
-As the sedan's standard gearbox was now a four on the floor manual, the selector lever was accordingly altered.
-Unofficially these cars were called "Chasers", and despite their novelty, the engine torque was disproportional to the chassis ability.
+In 1970, GAZ-21 Volga was replaced by GAZ-24, and the V8 adoption followed soon, dubbed GAZ-24-24.
+As the sedan's standard gearbox was now a four-on-the-floor manual, the selector lever was accordingly moved to the floor.
+Unofficially, these cars were called "Chasers", and despite their novelty, the engine torque was disproportional to the chassis ability.
 This meant a low service life and also required very professional driving.
-For concealment reasons the select indicator externally resembled a manual transmission gearshift lever, and the cars even lacked a single brake pedal, instead having the "clutch"/brake pedal layout that dubbed each other.
+For concealment reasons, the select indicator externally resembled a manual-transmission gearshift lever, and the cars even lacked a single brake pedal, instead having the "clutch"/brake pedal layout that dubbed each other.
 The GAZ-24 had the common cord-actuated parking brakes, thus the central shaft brake was removed and replaced by an extension housing to fit the shorter driveshaft of the GAZ-24.
-GAZ-24-24 would be produced alongside standard GAZ-24 until 1985.
-That year the car got a major facelift and internal modernisation with engine and chassis elements from the GAZ-3102 Volga, resulting in the GAZ-24-10 model.
+The GAZ-24-24 was produced alongside the standard GAZ-24 until 1985.
+That year, the car got a major facelift and internal modernization, with engine and chassis elements from the GAZ-3102 Volga, resulting in the GAZ-24-10 model.
 The Chaser became GAZ-24-34 and was produced until 1993.

-In 1977 GAZ launched its successor to the GAZ-13, the GAZ-14 Chaika.
+In 1977, GAZ launched its successor to the GAZ-13, the GAZ-14 Chaika.
 The new limousine had a more powerful engine, 220 hp, and its transmission was revised.
 Like for the GAZ-24, the central transmission brake was removed, but unlike the sedan, it now had a parking pin.
 The floor-mounted selector got an international P-R-N-D-2-1 lettering.
-Regime "1" now operated first gear only, via the rear band, whilst regime "2" locked out the first gear (like on the original GAZ-21 Volga).
-Gear ratios were now 2.35 - 1.0 for torque converter, 2.64 for first gear, 1.55 for second, third remained direct, and reverse became 2.0.
+Selection "1" now operated first gear only, via the rear band for engine braking, while "2" locked out the first and third gears, allowing both reduced wheelspin starts and manual down shifting, when desired.
+Despite the upgrade being reminiscent to the FMX, some of the features like the rear fuel pump and brass-lined clutches remained.
+Gear ratios were now 2.35:1 for torque converter, 2.64:1 for first gear, 1.55:1 for second, third remained direct, and reverse became 2.0:1.
 The car was produced from 1977 until 1989.

-In 1981 GAZ launched what was to be a successor to the GAZ-24, but separated into a separate model and built alongside the -24, the GAZ-3102 Volga.
-It too gained a "chaser" modification - GAZ-31013 with the 220 hp engine from the GAZ-14, and its transmission, adapted to Volga's body.
+In 1981, GAZ launched what was to be a successor to the GAZ-24, but separated into a separate model and built alongside it, the GAZ-3102 Volga.
+It, too, gained a "chaser" modification – GAZ-31013 with the 220 hp engine from the GAZ-14, and its transmission, adapted to Volga's body.
 This model was built until 1996 in tiny numbers, for the VIP security detail only.